plentymarkets/plugin-ceres/meta/documents/user_guide_en.md

 You want to certify your online store with IT-Recht Kanzlei?
 Your standard plentyShop has been [pre-certified by IT-Recht Kanzlei](https://www.it-recht-kanzlei.de/Service/pruefzeichen.php?sid=1e657-d848), so your certification will be handled as fast and easy as possible.
 Find all necessary information [here](https://www.it-recht-kanzlei.de/Service/pruefzeichen.php?sid=1e657-d848)

+## You want to contribute to the Ceres project?

+If you want to help develop the Ceres plugin, either by contributing bugfixes or features, our [Contribution Guide](https://github.com/plentymarkets/plugin-ceres/blob/stable/contributionGuide.md) provides ways of contacting our team as well as a number of guidelines you should kep in mind while developing for Ceres.
+We're looking forward to your contribution.

 ## License

 This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE. – find further information in the [LICENSE.md](https://github.com/plentymarkets/plugin-ceres/blob/stable/LICENSE.md).